 Personalize your offers to user behavior

-To serve a truly valuable offer to each of your app users, start by gaining insight into their preferences and patterns.
+To serve a truly valuable marketing offer to each of your banking app users, start by gaining insight into their preferences and patterns.
 For this, track your audience's in-app behavior and reactions to your communications.

 Then, set a dedicated flow in Pushwoosh or share such triggered-event data with our platform and follow up with relevant messaging.